StefanFabian/qml_ros_plugin/README.md

 [![Build Status](https://app.travis-ci.com/StefanFabian/qml_ros_plugin.svg?branch=master)](https://app.travis-ci.com/StefanFabian/qml_ros_plugin)
 [![codecov](https://codecov.io/gh/StefanFabian/qml_ros_plugin/branch/master/graph/badge.svg)](https://codecov.io/gh/StefanFabian/qml_ros_plugin)

-## Warning: Currently in Alpha
+## Warning: Currently in Beta
-While this plugin contains a significant amount of tests, it is still in alpha stadium and bugs are expected.
+While this plugin contains a significant amount of tests, it is still in beta stadium and bugs may be part of the experience.
 Be aware of this.
 I would not recommend using it in production systems without further testing.

 ## QmlRosPlugin
 Connects QML user interfaces to the Robot Operating System (ROS).